Joey Meneses Player Props: Nationals vs. Giants

 Joey Meneses At The Plate

-- He ranks 33rd in batting average, 92nd in on base percentage, and 112th in slugging among the qualified hitters in MLB action.
+- Meneses enters this game on a four-game hitting streak.
+During his last outings, he's hitting .200.

-- Meneses has picked up a hit in 71.1% of his 90 games this season, with more than one hit in 28.9% of them.
+- In 71.4% of his 91 games this season, Meneses has picked up at least one hit.
+He's also had 26 multi-hit games.

-- Looking at the 90 games he has played this season, he's homered in five of them (5.6%), and in 1.5% of his trips to the dish.
+- Looking at the 91 games he has played this year, he's hit a long ball in five of them (5.5%), and in 1.5% of his trips to the dish.

-- Meneses has driven home a run in 34 games this season (37.8%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on four occasions..
+- Meneses has driven in a run in 34 games this year (37.4%), including 10 games with more than one RBI (11.0%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.